North York: Museums

 North York is home to several museums including the (now closed) Canadian Air and Space Museum (formerly the Toronto Aerospace Museum) in Downsview Park.
 The closed museum was relocated to Edenvale, Ontario in 2019 (northwest of Barrie) and opened and renamed as the "Canadian Air and Space Conservancy".
-North York is also home to a number of interactive museums, including Black Creek Pioneer Village, an authentic nineteenth-century village and a living museum, the Ontario Science Centre is an interactive science museum, and the Aga Khan Museum, which includes a collection of Islamic art from the Middle-East and Northern Africa.
+North York is also home to a number of interactive museums, including Black Creek Pioneer Village, an authentic nineteenth-century village and a living museum, the Ontario Science Centre was an interactive science museum which was permanently closed in June, 2024, and the Aga Khan Museum, which includes a collection of Islamic art from the Middle-East and Northern Africa.

 Sports

 An aircraft manufacturing facility and a former military base are located in the Downsview neighbourhood.
 With the end of the Cold War, much of the land was transformed into a large park now called Downsview Park.
 Located within the park is the Downsview Park Sports Centre, a 45000 m2 multi-purpose facility built by Maple Leaf Sports & Entertainment (MLSE), owners of Toronto FC, of Major League Soccer.
 MLSE invested $26 million to build the Kia Training Ground, the state-of-the-art practice facility for Toronto FC.
 Volleyball Canada made Downsview Park its headquarters and training facility.

 There are a multitude of sports clubs based in North York including the North York Storm, a girls' hockey league, Gwendolen Tennis Club, and the North York Aquatic Club, which was founded in 1958 as the North York Lions Swim Club.
 The Granite Club, located at Bayview and Lawrence, is an invitation-only athletic club.
 In 2012, the club made a major expansion in North York for their members.

+The Oakdale Golf & Country Club is a private, parkland-style golf and tennis club located in North York.
+It hosted the 2023 Canadian Open, and will host the tournament again in 2026.

 The North York Ski Centre at Earl Bales Park is one of the only urban ski centres of its kind in Canada.
 After several incidents involving failures of the club's two-person chairlift incited talks of closing the ski centre, the city revitalized the facilities with a new four-person chairlift.
 Sports clubs based in North York include: